Golfing on Kauai (North and East sides)

 Makai Golf Club

 Starting from the northernmost course is the Makai Golf Club, (808) 826-1912.
-This Troon Golf course recently underwent a major renovation and is now open for play.
-The Makai course cost is $225 for a morning tee time and $149 after 12:00 P.M.
-There is also a 9-Hole course called the Woods (not included in recent renovation) and the tee time is $55.
+This is a Troon Golf course.
+The Makai course cost is $299 for a morning tee time and $149 after 12:00 P.M.
+There is also a 9-Hole course called the Woods (not included in recent renovation) and the tee time is $69.
 In Hawaii’s tradition of catering to the Keiki (children), Keiki ages 6-15 play free with a paying adult on both the Makai and Woods course.
-TIP: If you are staying in Princeville be prepared to give your address and ask for the Princeville lodging rate which is $170.
+TIP: If you are staying in Princeville be prepared to give your address and ask for the Princeville lodging rate which is $239. www.makaigolf.com

-Only a couple miles south is the Prince course, (808) 826-5001.
-It is a links style course designed by Robert Trent Jones Jr. This course was also recently renovated and is now open.
-Tee times are $250.
+Only a couple miles south is the Prince course, which is currently closed.
+It is a links style course designed by Robert Trent Jones Jr. The course was closed in 2014 and is due to reopen in 2019.
+The following is the rates before the course closed: Tee times are $250.
 If you are a guest staying in Princeville the rate is $180 for morning tee times and $165 after 12 noon.
 Want to do something fun with the kids then take them to the Mini Prince Par 3 course.
 It is 6 holes ranging from 48 to 91 yards.
 Adults are $15 and includes complimentary use of clubs.
 Keike up to age 17 are free with a paying adult or $5 without paying adult and also get complimentary use of clubs.
 The Mini Prince opens at 4:00 P.M. daily.

 Wailua Golf Course

 About 15 miles further south, and just south of the town of Kapaa, is the Wailua Golf Course.
 This is a municipal course but I have been told by many avid golfers it is a fun course and a great value.
 Also, there is a good chance you will be pared up with some locals if you don’t have a 4 some.
 Tee time reservations for 2 or more golfers may be made up to 7 days in advance (808) 241-6666.
 Non-resident rates are $48 Midweek and $60 weekend.
-Carts are not included and are $18.
-Bring cash!!
-They do not take credit cards.
+Carts are not included and are $20.
 Oh yeah they do not take reservations for twilight play which starts at 2:00 P.M. and the green fee is half the full fee.

-A few miles further south, in the town of Lihue, lays the Kauai Lagoons Golf Club, (808) 241-6000.
-Thereare 27 holes available for play.
-Green fees are currently $205 and $135 after Noon for the full 18 hole course.
+A few miles further south, in the town of Lihue, lays the Hokuala Golf Course, (808) 241-6000.
+There are 27 holes available for play.
+Green fees are currently $209 and $179 after Noon for the full 18 hole course.
 If you are staying at our house you can should be able to qualify for other resort guest rate of $165 for the morning and $125 after noon.
 Keiki age 6 – 17 play for $60 or free after 3:00 P.M. with a paying adult.
 The good news is the green fee includes a cart, two bottles of water, a cooler and a bucket of range balls to warm up.
 A little tip is if you might play the course twice, ask for the Hana Hou (to do again) discount.
-This will entitle you to a $95 round your second time you play the course during your stay on Kauai.
+This will entitle you to a $95 round your second time you play the course during your stay on Kauai. www.hokualakauai.com/golf

 Lets head further south again a couple more miles, still in Lihue and near the Costco, is Puakea, (808) 245-8756.
 I do not personally know much about this course but give it a shot and let me know what you think.
-Visitors ask for the Ho’Okipa special which is a $79 green fee and $25 club rental fee.
+You can purchase a deal at Costco for 2 rounds for $99.
+Kauai residents can ask for Haupu Club Program.
+For visitors regular rates are $85 before 11:00 A.M. and $65 after 11:00 A.M.
 Keiki 7 – 17 are only $18.
-During summer months they are free with a paying adult.
+During summer months they are free with a paying adult. www.puakeagolf.com

 Golfing On Kauai (South and West Side)